Racetrack Fixed Field Accelerator with pulsed quadrupoles for variable energy extraction: Beam stability analysis

-Next, one evaluates the Dynamic Aperture (DA) of the accelerator in presence of misalignment errors.
+The previous formalism which consists in calculating local quantities such as the betatron functions or the phase space trajectories in the vicinity of different closed orbits corresponding to different energies is only valid if all quantities evolve adiabatically with time.
+For instance, in presence of resonance crossing problem and/or non matched optics, the beam emittance can increase and particle losses may occur, thus justifying the implementation of the trim quadrupoles.
+Therefore, the next step in the simulations is to track particles throughout the acceleration cycle by introducing magnet misalignments in order to characterize their stability in presence of imperfections.
+In the racetrack FFA, the orbit of the synchronous particle inside the main magnets spirals outwards with increasing energy.
+Therefore, the RF phase of the accelerating cavity must evolve in such a way as to follow the change of the revolution frequency of the particle.

+The latter covers a range of 5.6-10.5 MHz as shown in fig \ref{Revo_freq}.
+Assuming a total energy gain of \mbox{2 keV/turn} results in an acceleration cycle that lasts 3.6 ms. If one assumes an equivalent period for the rise and fall of the RF, then the goal is to achieve a repetition rate of \mbox{150 Hz.}\\ The momentum phase slip factor at extraction is 0.64 corresponding to a transition (kinetic) energy of 1 GeV/nucleon.
+This ensures there is no crossing of such an energy for which the longitudinal phase stability vanishes \cite{kolomensky}. \\ The accelerated particle orbit at the location of the straights is shown in fig \ref{accel_or} where one can see that the \mbox{on-momentum} particle oscillates at $\pm 300 \text{ $\mu$m}$ around the ideal closed orbit.
+Given the slow acceleration rate (2keV/turn), this is in agreement with the dispersion function calculations predicting the orbital radius after i+1 turns: The closed orbit distortion is substantially reduced thanks to the oscillatory behavior of the dispersion function with the energy. \\ Next, one evaluates the DA of the accelerator in presence of misalignment errors.
 The DA is defined here as the maximum initial horizontal normalized amplitude that the particle can have without any losses due to single particle dynamics effects over 30000 turns of the entire acceleration cycle.
 This is a fundamental criterion in order to determine the tolerance of the lattice to imperfections.
 Each of the 12 magnets is transversely (horizontally and vertically) offset randomly using a Gaussian distribution with a standard deviation $\sigma$ and a cutoff at $3\sigma$.
 For each error, 100 different patterns are tested and an initial normalized vertical displacement at 20 mm.mrad is chosen.
-The effect of the misalignment on the DA is shown in Fig. \ref{da} where one can see that with reasonable alignment errors ($\sigma \approx 100 \mu m$) the DA is essentially unchanged.
+The effect of the misalignment on the DA is shown in Fig. \ref{da} where one can see that with reasonable alignment errors ($\sigma \approx 100 \text{ $\mu$m}$) the DA is essentially unchanged.
 However, the DA of the lattice with trim quadrupoles is almost 3 times larger than the DA of the bare lattice.
-This is mainly due to the third integer resonance crossing problem with the bare lattice, i.e. $Q_x=1/3$.
+This is mainly due to the third integer resonance crossing problem with the bare lattice.
 As expected the lattice with the optimized working point has the largest DA.